-- made any investments, or provided any guarantee, or security as specified under Section 185 and 186 of the Companies Act, 2013.
-Accordingly, paragraph 3(iv) of the Order is not applicable. - (v) According to information and explanations given to us, the Company has not accepted any deposits from the public in accordance with the provisions of section 73 to 76 or any relevant provisions of the Act and rules framed thereunder. - (vi) According to the information and explanations given to us, we have broadly reviewed the books of account maintained by the company pursuant to the Rules made by the Central Government for the maintenance of cost records under section 148 of the Act, related to the manufacture of hand tools, and are of the opinion that prima-facie, the specified accounts and records have been made and maintained.
-We have not, however, made a detailed examination of the same. - (vii) (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, amounts deducted/ accrued in the books of account in respect of undisputed statutory dues including provident fund, income-tax, employees' state insurance, sales tax, value added tax, duty of customs, service tax, Goods and service tax, cess and other material statutory dues have been regularly deposited during the year by the Company with the appropriate authorities.

-According to the information and explanations given to us, no undisputed amounts payable in respect of provident fund, income tax, sales tax, value added tax, duty of customs, service tax, Goods and service tax, cess and other material statutory dues were in arrears as at 31 March 2020 for a period of more than six months from the date they became payable.

-(b) According to the information and explanations given to us, outstanding dues of octroi that have not been deposited by the Company on account of disputes are given below:
+- any deposits from the public in accordance with the provisions of section 73 to 76 or any relevant provisions of the Act and rules framed thereunder. - (vi) To the best of our knowledge and as explained, the Central Government has not specified the maintenance of cost records under clause 148(1) of the Companies Act, 2013 for the Company.
+Accordingly, paragraph 3 (vi) of the Order are not applicable to the Company. - (vii) (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, amounts deducted/ accrued in the books of account in respect of undisputed statutory dues including provident fund, income-tax, employees' state insurance, sales tax, value added tax, duty of customs, service tax, Goods and service tax, cess and other material statutory dues have been regularly deposited during the year by the Company with the appropriate authorities.
+According to the information and explanations given to us, no undisputed amounts payable in respect of provident fund, income tax, sales tax, value added tax, duty of customs, service tax, Goods and service tax, cess and other material statutory dues were in arrears as at 31 March 2021 for a period of more than six months from the date they became payable. - (b) According to the information and explanations given to us, there are no outstanding dues in respect of provident fund, income tax, sales tax, value added tax, duty of customs, Goods and service tax, cess that have not been deposited by the Company on account of dispute. - (viii) According to the information and explanations given to us, based on our audit procedures and as per information and explanation given to us, the Company has not defaulted in repayment of dues to any bank.
+The Company did not have any outstanding dues in respect of loans or borrowings from any financial institution, government or debenture holders during the year. - (ix) According to the information and explanations given to us, the Company did not raise any money by way of initial public offer or further public offer (including debt instruments) and term loans during the year.
+Accordingly, paragraph 3 (ix) of the Order is not applicable.

-Name of the Statute Nature of Dues Amount (₹ lakh) Period to which the amount relates Forum where dispute is pending Municipal Tax Act, 1963 Octroi Duty 15.22 1984- 1986 & 1988 High Court